osteele/liquid/README.md

 Michael Hamrah's [Lexing with Ragel and Parsing with Yacc using Go](https://medium.com/@mhamrah/lexing-with-ragel-and-parsing-with-yacc-using-go-81e50475f88f) was essential to understanding `go yacc`.

 The [original Liquid engine](https://shopify.github.io/liquid), of course, for the design and documentation of the Liquid template language.
+Many of the tag and filter test cases are taken directly from the Liquid documentation.

 (That said, this is a clean-room implementation to make sure it just implements the documented design.)